 “Considering paying for full-time care is extremely expensive.
 Some families have elected to have one spouse stay at home and be the caregiver,” Arens said.
 “The decision to quit your job to stay at home with Mom or Dad has an impact on your current financial situation and a lasting impact on your future retirement.”
 Leaving work means losing not just current income but also future Social Security or pension income, as well as employer benefits such as health insurance and 401(k) contributions.

-Arens recommended working with a financial advisor to explore the ramifications of becoming a full-time caregiver before making the commitment.
+Arens recommended working with a financial professional to explore the ramifications of becoming a full-time caregiver before making the commitment.
 She also suggested keeping in mind that it’s a huge emotional and physical commitment, too.

 “If you do not take care of your own physical, mental, and financial health, then ultimately no one will benefit from this arrangement,” she said.